izzyduzzzit/module9a-firstreact/README.md

 # Module 9A - Build Your First React Component

 ## Description
 This is a React app created using Vite that renders a UserProfile component.
 The component includes a name, bio, and image styled with inline CSS.
+I also added a second component to better understand React.
+I added the ContactCard component.

 ## What I Learned
 - How to set up a React project using Vite
 - How to write and structure a functional React component
 - How to use JSX and inline styles
 - How to render a component in App.jsx
-- I also spent some time watching videos re: react, vite, props, usestate, & useeffect to better understand what exactly I am doing in addition to the reading.
-I think it is very cool that once you finish with your app build using react you then build it into html and javascript output that uses the react code to output DOM manipulating javascript code for the browser to render.
-I was wondering if vite was a web server or if react had to run on a web server to render code.
+- I also spent some time watching videos re: React, Vite, props, useState, & useEffect to better understand what exactly I am doing in addition to the reading.
+I think it is very cool that once you finish with your app build using React you then build it into html and javascript output that uses the React code to output DOM manipulating javascript code for the browser to render.
+I was wondering if vite was a web server or if React had to run on a web server to render code.
 That is not the case.
 React seems very useful, readable, and structured.
 I enjoy it quite a bit, but the coding structure was a bit of a learning curve at first, but makes a lot of sense in the end. :D